trevortombe/TradeMap/README.md

 # TradeMap
 Displays two-way trade between Canada and the United States, for each province and lower-48 state, as a relative to each region's GDP.

+All necsesary files are in the directory.

+- "TradeData.csv" contains the data
+- "centroids.csv" is longitude/latitude coordinates for state/province centroids
+- "CreateMap.R" loads the data, packages, and creates the map
+- "map.png" is the output

 Sources:

 State-level exports and imports, to and from Canada: https://www.census.gov/foreign-trade/statistics/state/index.html